Leapfrogging (strategy)

 Leapfrogging was an amphibious military strategy employed by the Allies in the Pacific War against the Empire of Japan during World War II.
-The key idea was to bypass heavily fortified enemy islands instead of trying to capture every island in sequence en route to a final target.
+The key concept was to bypass heavily fortified enemy islands instead of trying to capture every island in sequence en route to a final target.
 The reasoning was that those heavily fortified islands could simply be cut off from their supply chains (leading to their eventual capitulation) rather than needing to be overwhelmed by superior force, thus speeding up progress and reducing losses of troops and materiel.
-The strategy did not prove entirely successful, as many Japanese garrisons survived longer than the Allies expected.
+The strategy proved to be successful; although some Japanese garrisons survived longer than the Allies expected, the enemy troops were eventually completely isolated from their main supply chains and incapable of organizing an effective defense against Allied forces.

 History

 Background

-As the 20th century dawned, the U.S. had several interests in the western Pacific to defend; namely, access to the Chinese market and its colonies – the Philippines and Guam – which the U.S. had gained as a result of the 1898 Spanish–American War.
+As the 20th century dawned, the U.S. had several interests in the western Pacific to defend; namely, its colonies – the Philippines and Guam – which the U.S. had gained as a result of the 1898 Spanish–American War, and access to the Chinese markets.
 After Japan's victories in the Sino-Japanese War and the Russo-Japanese War, the U.S. began to regard Japan as a potential threat to its interests in the western Pacific.
 This antagonism was intensified by Japan's objections to an attempt to annex Hawaii to the U.S. and by Japan's objections to discrimination against Japanese immigrants both in Hawaii and California.
 As a result, as early as 1897 the U.S. Navy began to draft war plans against Japan, which were eventually codenamed "War Plan Orange".
 The war plan of 1911, which was drafted under Rear Admiral Raymond P. Rodgers, included an island-hopping strategy for approaching Japan.

 After World War I, the Treaty of Versailles gave Japan a mandate over former German colonies in the western Pacific—specifically, the Mariana, Marshall, and the Caroline Islands.
 If these islands were fortified, Japan could in principle deny the U.S. access to its interests in the western Pacific.
 Therefore, in 1921, Major Earl Hancock Ellis of the U.S. Marine Corps drafted "Plan 712, Advanced Base Operations in Micronesia," a plan for war against Japan.
 Although it envisaged an advance through Micronesia, it called for all the islands in a group to be reduced, rather than for some to be bypassed.
 The strategy quite reasonably assumed U.S. naval superiority, which the U.S. navy did not possess in the wake of the Japanese attack on Pearl Harbor.
 This forced the adoption of a purely defensive strategy.